statisticsnorway/ssb-component-library/src/components/Dropdown/README.md

 > A component that allows a user to select a value from a series of options.

+### Behavior

+#### Keybindings

+- SPACE opens/closes the dropdown list
+- UP/DOWN arrows to move up/down the list
+- ENTER selects the current option

+#### Known Caveats

+- When the dropdown list is open and UP/DOWN arrows are used to navigate the list, there should be no scrolling so long as one is still within the options that are currently in view.
+Scrolling must start only when an option beyond the current viewport is accessed via UP/DOWN arrows.

+  However, there is an [open issue in one of the libraries we use](https://github.com/joshwnj/react-visibility-sensor/pull/87) to sense visibility of options.

+  Workaround: We always scroll to an option currently navigated to using the arrow keys.

 ### Usage

 #### HTML